CityOfPhiladelphia/mapboard/README.md

 ## Release Notes

-### 3.0.45 - 10/23/2019
+### 3.0.47 - 11/12/2019

-* uses new releases of libraries all updated for dependabot
+* uses new release of pvd which passes the state to callback function in http-get

 ### 3.0.46 - 10/22/2019